The Anu

 The Art of circumcision of the penis:

-Meru/Maasai Circumcision with spear appendage
+Meru/Maasai Circumcision with spear appendage.
+The spear means power and authority.

-“Nothing therefore could render the oath more solemn in those days than touching the symbol of creation, the sign of the covenant, and the source of that issue who may at any future period avenge the breaking a compact made with their progenitor."
+“Nothing therefore could render the oath more solemn in those days than touching the symbol of creation, the sign of the covenant, and the source of that issue who may at any future period avenge the breaking of a pact made with their progenitor."
 From this we learn that Abraham, himself a Chaldee, had reverence for the phallus as an emblem of the Creator.”

 Egyptian view: